Employers: Return-to-work information

 Be flexible, and together plan modified or alternate duties.
 Consider what would be safe and suitable for the injury.
 To support recovery, the duties must be meaningful.

 Give the injured worker a copy, and send one to us too.
-The worker should discuss the plan with his or her health care provider to get recommendations for safe activities that could help the recovery.
+The worker should discuss the plan with their health care provider to get recommendations for safe activities that could help the recovery.

 Let them know what modified duties are available for the worker.
 Encourage everyone to focus on what the worker can do.
 Meet with the worker at regular intervals.
 Collaboratively develop a recover-at-work plan that progresses the worker back to full duties and full hours.
 Modify the plan as needed.
 Check to be sure there is progress toward full resumption of regular duties.